slashinfty/srcom-bot/README.md

 ## Most Recent Updates

+30 May 2019 - Provides proper name feedback on queries that have no results.

 20 February 2019 - Added a reply for queries that result in games/categories with no runs.

 19 February 2019 - Get all sub-categories command; descriptive "can't find" replies; find WRs by runners who are not users ("guests").